cbochs/grapple.nvim/README.md

 * `git`: tags are scoped to the current git repository, **fallback**: `static`
 * `git_branch`: tags are scoped to the current git repository and branch, **fallback**: `static`

-There are three additional scope resolvers which should be preferred when creating a **[fallback scope resolver](#grapplescopefallback)**.
+There are three additional scope resolvers which should be preferred when creating a **[fallback scope resolver](#grapplescopefallback)** or **[suffix scope resolver](#grapplescopesuffix)**.
 These resolvers act identically to their similarly named counterparts, but do not have default fallbacks.

 * `lsp_fallback`: the same as `lsp`, but without a fallback
 * `git_fallback`: the same as `git`, but without a fallback
 * `git_branch_suffix`: resolves suffix (branch) for `git_branch`

 It is also possible to create your own **custom scope resolver**.
 For the available scope resolver types, please see the Scope API in [usage](#usage).
-For additional examples, see the [Wiki](https://github.com/cbochs/grapple.nvim/wiki/Tag-Scopes).
+For additional examples, see the [Wiki](https://github.com/cbochs/grapple.nvim/wiki/Project-Scopes).

 **Examples**